ncking/react-simple-store/README.md

 ## Motivation

 - Small bundle size ~0.5K zipped
-- Familliar api: similar to Redux, Zustand, Easy Peasy ...
+- Familliar api: similar to React-Redux, Zustand, Easy Peasy ...
 - No unessary features / barebones
 - Extensable; if you need additional methods, just add to the store instance
 - Seperation of state & actions / reducers ... not combined into one object, makes it simple to mutate: slice or reset
+- UseStore; selector instance is not recreated on each render.
+If your selector maintains state, use the options:{rebind} to force a new instance.